rhthsa/openshift-demo/infrastructure-authentication-providers.md

 greeted with a login screen.
 Click the *Log in with OpenShift* button, then select the `ldap` auth mechanism, and use the `fancyuser1` user that you gave `cluster-reader` privileges to earlier.
-More specifically, the `ose-fancy-dev` group has `cluster-reader` permissions, and `fancyuser1` is a member.
+More specifically, the `ocp-fancy-dev` group has `cluster-reader` permissions, and `fancyuser1` is a member.
 Remember that the password for all of these users is `openshift`.
 You will probably get a certificate error because of the self-signed certificate.
 Make sure to accept it.

-After logging in, the first time you will be presented with an auth proxy permissions acknowledgement:
+After logging in, the first time you will be presented with an auth proxy permissions acknowledgement.

-.Auth Proxy Acceptance.
-image::images/prometheus-auth-proxy.png[]

 There is actually an OAuth proxy that sits in the flow between you and the Prometheus container.
 This proxy is used to validate your AuthenticatioN